 The flood plain districts are identified upon the zoning map, which is hereby adopted by reference and declared to be part of this zoning ordinance.
-The Flood Insurance Study for Olmsted County, Minnesota, and Incorporated Areas, prepared by the Federal Emergency Management Agency, including the Flood Boundary and Floodway Maps (FBFM) and Flood Insurance Rate Maps (FIRM) dated February 4, 1998, and the Flood Plain Area Study for the South Fork Zumbro River and Tributaries dated March 21, 1978, and accompanying maps dated October, 1977, and the Soil Survey of Olmsted County, Minnesota, prepared by the United States Department of Agriculture, Soil Conservation Service, dated 1980, and any amendment thereto, are adopted (by reference) and declared to be part of this ordinance.
-Should a conflict exist between these flood plain studies and other future state or federal flood plain study, the latest study and information pertaining to the floodway boundaries and regional flood heights shall apply.

-The designation of the Floodway (FW), FFA Flood Fringe, and FFB Flood Fringe Districts are based on engineering and hydraulic studies consistent with flood plain management standards in Minnesota Regulations NR 86 and 87, and upon existing developed areas within the County's flood plain area.
+The Flood Insurance Study for Olmsted County, Minnesota, and Incorporated Areas, and the Flood Insurance Rate Map Index for Olmsted County and Incorporated Areas and associated panels, all prepared by the Federal Emergency Management Agency, dated April 19, 2017; the Soil Survey of Olmsted County, Minnesota, prepared by the United States Department of Agriculture, Soil Conservation Service, dated 1980, and any amendment thereto, are adopted by reference and declared to be part of this ordinance.
+The designation of the Floodway (FW), FFA Flood Fringe, and FFB Flood Fringe Districts is based on engineering and hydraulic studies consistent with flood plain management standards in Minnesota Rules 6120, and upon existing developed areas within the County's flood plain.